bibliotechy/words/_posts/2020-04-27-temple-libraries-hathi-trust.markdown

 The rest of this blog post will detail the process we went through to understand that data and massage it into shape so we could include it in our ETL process that populates our library catalog, with the end goal of linking from catalog records to the HathiTrust record page where our users can access the digitized copy.

 This blog post is also about the amazing set of unix-like tools provided by [csvkit](https://csvkit.readthedocs.io/en/latest/), because I used them almost exclusively to do this work.
 It was my first time using these tools, and they were perfect for the job and well documented, so they deserve some praise, which they'll get below.

+This post meanders a bit, as it mostly documents my organic process of understanding the data and the tools.
+If you're impatient like I often am, you can skip to the [summary](#summary) that is much more concise, just laying out the steps you need to transform an overlap report into a usable lookup table.

 Also, huge shout out to [Frances Webb's blog post](http://blogs.cornell.edu/discoveryandaccess/2020/04/01/adding-hathitrust-emergency-access-links/) on how Cornell worked with the Hathi overlap report to get links into their catalog, as it helped me skip a few steps in understanding the shape of data, and some pitfalls to avoid.